-Atlanta’s John Marshall will be considering the June and July test score for Fall 2020.
+At this time, Atlanta’s John Marshall will be considering the June LSAT score for Fall 2021.
+It will be determined at a later date if the Law School will consider the July score, which will be determined by future test information from LSAC.
 The best way to apply using a later LSAT score is to submit your completed application early, and indicate you are waiting for a future test score.
 This way, our team will be able to evaluate your application the minute scores are available.

 We offer prospective students several methods to apply for admission to AJMLS: download a paper application from our website below, or apply via www.LSAC.org.
 There is no application fee to apply to Atlanta’s John Marshall Law School.